Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 --

-- Imagine our Vehicle interface is already in use (e.g., the Bicycle implementation).
+- Suppose we implemented a Vehicle interface (e.g., the Bicycle implementation).

 - Suppose we want to add a new method to the interface: